Then Jerico: Now That’s What I Call…Not Bad

 Yes, his new Progzilla show is by turns hilarious, controversial, infantile, informative, philosophical and troubling.
 He’s a natural, but the show’s not for everyone…

-Don’t Mention The Prog: It Bites’ Eat Me In St Louis
+It Bites: Eat Me In St Louis

-It Bites go Metal?
-Nearly.
-A brave attempt to break the US?
-Possibly.
 Even Kerrang! magazine took notice of this one.
 Riff-heavy, blues-based rock was making a big comeback on the late-‘80s UK music scene, typified by the success of Thunder, The Quireboys, Gun and Little Angels.

 The gifted Cumbrian four-piece came up with a neat twist and produced their heaviest album yet in Eat Me.
 But they could never completely jettison their penchant for brilliant pop hooks, colourful instrumentation and intricate arrangements.